OverealDev/3MTech/README.md

 ___
 13/09/2022

 UI : UNO Platform.
-Expenses tracker, so we want it to work a browser, on a phone back end : ???
+Expenses tracker, so we want it to work a browser, on a phone.

+back end : ???